 In rare cases, the targeted therapy drugs used to treat CML can cause fluid to build up in the lungs, leading to shortness of breath.
 “I am taking imatinib (Gleevec), and I am short of breath lately,” said one MyLeukemiaTeam member with CML.
 Another member taking bosutinib (Bosulif) commented, “Shortness of breath comes and goes.
 Always tired.”

-Radiation therapy to the chest can also lead to shortness of breath because it leads to lung inflammation.
+Radiation therapy to the chest can also lead to shortness of breath because it can cause lung inflammation.
 Radiation treatments are not often used as a part of leukemia treatment, but they may be used in certain situations.
 For example, a person may receive total body irradiation before undergoing a stem cell transplant.
-In rare cases, radiation may be used to treat cancer cells that have spread to certain bones, or to treat tumors that are pressing against the airways.
+In rare cases, radiation may be used to treat cancer cells that have spread to certain bones or to treat tumors that are pressing against the airways.

 Shortness of breath can also be a symptom of other medical conditions that may occur alongside leukemia, such as:

 You can also experience shortness of breath as a result of other external factors.
 Spending time at high altitudes can sometimes cause this symptom.
-Breathlessness also may be caused by intense physical activity or extreme temperatures.
-People who smoke cigarettes may also develop breathing problems such as shortness of breath.
+Breathlessness may also be caused by intense physical activity or extreme temperatures.
+People who smoke cigarettes may develop breathing problems such as shortness of breath.

 Other factors could also impact breathlessness.
 “Rain and humidity make it more difficult sometimes,” one MyLeukemiaTeam member reported.

-When you notice that you are feeling out of breath, there may be a few things you can do to make breathing easier:
+When you notice that you’re feeling out of breath, there may be a few things you can do to make breathing easier:

 You can also ask your doctor if there are any treatments that will help you breathe better.
 Your doctor may be able to prescribe oxygen therapy, inhalers, nebulizers (machines that deliver medication in the form of a mist that you inhale), or other medications that reduce inflammation in your lungs or help open your airways.

-In the long term, you can improve this symptom by addressing its underlying cause.
-For example, anemia may be treated with iron infusions (a treatment in which iron is given directly into your veins).
-Red blood cell transfusions (a procedure in which you receive new red blood cells from a donor) and medications like erythropoiesis-stimulating agents may also help.
+In the long term, you can reduce breathlessness by addressing its underlying cause.
+For example, anemia may be treated with iron supplements as well as iron infusions (a treatment in which iron is given directly into your veins).
+Red blood cell transfusions (where you receive new red blood cells from a donor) can help.
+Medications called erythropoiesis-stimulating agents, which are injections that help your body produce more red blood cells, may also be beneficial.
+Erythropoiesis is the process of making new red blood cells.

 Your doctor may recommend taking antibiotics to prevent or treat infections, including chest infections.
 You may also take medications such as growth factors to raise your white blood cell counts.

-If your shortness of breath is caused by a leukemia treatment, you may be able to talk to your doctor about switching to a different medication.
-Some MyLeukemiaTeam members reported different side effects while trying different treatments.
+If your shortness of breath is caused by a leukemia treatment, talk to your doctor about switching to a different medication.
+Some MyLeukemiaTeam members reported various side effects while trying different treatments.
 One member with CML wrote, “If shortness of breath is there, call your doctor.
 Dasatinib (Sprycel) did the same thing to me.
 What works for one person doesn’t always work for another.”

 Other health conditions that cause shortness of breath are treated in different ways.
 Work with your doctor to describe your symptoms and come up with solutions that work for you.